-While you are out on an approved leave of absence without pay, including an unpaid leave under the Family Medical Leave Act, your Employee Contributions and University Contributions to ERIP are suspended.
-When you return to work in the same or another Eligible Employee position, your Mandatory Employee Contributions and Mandatory University Contributions will automatically resume.
-Your Voluntary Employee Contributions and University Match Contribution will also automatically resume unless you change or terminate your Voluntary Employee Contributions by making a new election in Workday during your leave of absence.
+While you are out on an approved leave of absence without pay, including an unpaid leave under the Family Medical Leave Act, your Employee Contributions and University Contributions to CRP are suspended.
+When you return to work in the same or another Eligible Employee position, your Employee Contributions and the University Contributions will automatically resume.